-In recent years, multi-modal fusion technology has been widely applied in fields such as sensors, natural language processing (NLP), computer vision, and robotic perception \cite{aguileta2019multi, liu2024deepseek, wang2025language, gohil2022sensor}.
-Early multi-modal fusion methods primarily focused on data-level fusion, commonly referred to as early fusion or data fusion, which aims to explore the optimization of joint representation of heterogeneous modal data in the original space.
-Specifically, these methods strive to achieve explicit modeling of inter-modal feature interactions and coordinated dimensionality reduction by establishing cross-modal correlation constraints or constructing shared latent subspaces \cite{ramachandram2017deep}.
-Representative approaches include principal component analysis (PCA) \cite{he2010multimodal}, independent component analysis \cite{maglanoc2020multimodal}, canonical correlation analysis \cite{lei2016discriminative}, maximum likelihood estimation \cite{ma2021maximum}, and Bayesian networks \cite{singhal1997dynamic}.
-Although intuitive, this fusion paradigm often faces challenges such as cross-modal spatiotemporal alignment, information redundancy coupled with noise, and high computational and storage costs.
-With the advancement of machine learning, neural network-based multi-modal fusion methods have gained significant attention due to their superior accuracy, speed, and generalization capabilities.
-Leveraging neural networks, researchers have begun to explore feature-level fusion and decision-level fusion techniques.
-Feature fusion, also known as mid-level fusion, involves extracting high-level information from each modality using feature extraction networks (FENs) such as CNNs, followed by integrating these high-level features.
-Common fusion strategies include feature concatenation \cite{phi2025classification, jain2025informative}, tensor product \cite{zhang2025tensor}, element-wise summation \cite{yuan2025feature}, and generative adversarial network (GAN)-based fusion \cite{zhao2025m}.
-Mid-level fusion often incorporates skip connections to combine multi-scale features, which helps preserve fine-grained details and is particularly beneficial for the perception of small objects \cite{peng2025mlsa}.
-By introducing self-attention and cross-modal attention mechanisms, the network can focus on key intra- and inter-modal features, significantly enhancing perception accuracy \cite{ozdemir2025innovative, vaswani2017attention, yi2025hyfuser, guo2025cross}.
-For instance, Xiao Song et al. proposed a novel Cross-modal Contrastive Attention (CMCA) model to address the issue of suboptimal results in automated medical report generation caused by data bias \cite{song2022cross}.
-R. Gnana Praveen et al. introduced a Recursive Joint Cross-Modal Attention (RJCMA) mechanism to effectively capture intra-modal and inter-modal relationships across audio, visual, and textual modalities for dimensional emotion recognition \cite{praveen2024recursive}.
-W. Zhou et al. presented a Cross-modal Attention Cascade Fusion Network (CACF-Net) for RGB-Turban scene analysis \cite{zhou2023cacfnet}.
-Decision-level fusion, or late fusion, involves constructing separate feature extraction and decision networks for each modality, with each input modality being trained independently.
-The decision results from each model are subsequently aggregated using various strategies, such as voting, maximum, minimum, sum, product, median, or multiplicative fusion.
-This approach can be viewed as an ensemble of classifiers.
-While this fusion method eliminates the need for cross-modal feature synchronization and offers high flexibility, it inherently limits the interaction between data and modalities and remains susceptible to bias introduced by individual classifiers \cite{xu2025multi, zhang2025logic, fu2025himul}.
+Recently, multimodal fusion has been widely applied in sensors, computer vision, and robotic perception.
+Early fusion (or data fusion) optimizes joint representations of heterogeneous data within the original space.
+By establishing cross-modal correlations or shared latent subspaces, it explicitly models feature interactions and achieves coordinated dimensionality reduction \cite{ramachandram2017deep}.
+Representative approaches include principal component analysis (PCA) \cite{he2010multimodal}, independent component analysis \cite{maglanoc2020multimodal}, canonical correlation analysis \cite{lei2016discriminative}, and maximum likelihood estimation \cite{ma2021maximum}.
+Although intuitive, this paradigm suffers from cross-modal spatiotemporal misalignment, noisy redundancy, and high resource costs.
+Recent advances in machine learning have propelled neural network-based methods to prominence due to their superior accuracy, speed, and generalization.
+Consequently, researchers are now actively investigating both feature-level and decision-level fusion strategies with neural networks.
+Feature fusion (or mid-level fusion), involves extracting high-level features from each modality, followed by fusing them.
+Common fusion strategies include feature concatenation \cite{jain2025informative}, tensor product \cite{zhang2025tensor}, and element-wise summation \cite{yuan2025feature}.
+It often incorporates skip connections to combine multi-scale features, which helps preserve details and is beneficial for the perception of small objects \cite{peng2025mlsa}.
+By introducing attention mechanisms, the networks can focus on key features, significantly enhancing perception accuracy \cite{yi2025hyfuser, guo2025cross}.
+For instance, Song et al. \cite{song2022cross} proposed a Cross-modal Contrastive Attention (CMCA) model to address the suboptimal results in automated medical report generation caused by data bias.
+R. Gnana Praveen et al. \cite{praveen2024recursive} introduced a Recursive Joint Cross-Modal Attention (RJCMA) mechanism to effectively capture intra- and inter-modal relationships across audio, visual, and textual for emotion recognition.
+Zhou et al. \cite{zhou2023cacfnet} presented a Cross-modal Attention Cascade Fusion Network (CACF-Net) for RGB-Turban scene analysis.
+Decision-level fusion, or late fusion, involves constructing separate feature extraction and decision networks for each modality independently.
+The results from each model are aggregated using various strategies, such as voting, maximum, minimum, or median.
+While this method eliminates the need for cross-modal feature synchronization and offers high flexibility, it inherently limits the interaction between data and modalities and remains susceptible to bias introduced by individual classifiers \cite{xu2025multi}.